dtc-innovation/mind-the-gaps/_posts/2018-01-17-Diary-of-day-3-ideation-sketches.md

 Take cues from the community?
 Rent/housing, homelessness, anti-social behaviour.

-### Framework to create citizen data — could be part of the One City Plan and/or Open Data Activity Programme.
+### Mind the gaps could be...
+A framework to create citizen data — potentially part of the One City Plan and/or Open Data Activity Programme?

 **Concluding remark**: